-- 7.45 The infrastructure and monetary contributions that can be required from a planning application through a S.106 agreement have to be assessed under Regulation 122 of the Community Infrastructure levy (CIL) Regulations 2010 and Welsh Office Circular 13/97 'Planning Obligations'. - 7.46 It is unlawful for a planning obligation to be taken into account when determining a planning application for a development, or any part of a development, if the obligation does not meet all of the following regulation 122 tests; - 1. be necessary to make the development acceptable in planning terms; - 2. be directly related to the development; and - 3. be fairly and reasonably related in scale and kind to the development. - 7.47 Whilst the recommendation for this proposal is currently one of Refusal, it should be noted that should the development be granted planning permission then it would be necessary to enter into a Section 106 Legal agreement to secure planning contributions with regard to Education provision, Public Open Space and Affordable housing.
+The infrastructure and monetary contributions that can be required from a planning application through a S.106 agreement have to be assessed under Regulation 122 of the Community Infrastructure levy (CIL) Regulations 2010 and Welsh Office Circular 13/97 'Planning Obligations'.

+- 7.48 It is unlawful for a planning obligation to be taken into account when determining a planning application for a development, or any part of a development, if the obligation does not meet all of the following regulation 122 tests; - 1. be necessary to make the development acceptable in planning terms: - 2. be directly related to the development; and - 3.
+Be fairly and reasonably related in scale and kind to the development.

+7.49 Should the development be granted planning permission then it would be necessary to enter into a Section 106 Legal agreement to secure planning contributions with regard to Education provision, Public Open Space and Affordable housing.